lumirlumir/npm-textlint-rule-allowed-uris/README.md

 ## Contributing

-Thanks for having attention to this package.🙇‍♂️ Issues and PRs are always welcomed.🎉
+Thanks for having attention to this package.🙇‍♂️ Issues and PRs are always welcome.🎉

 I recommend you to read [textlint guides](https://textlint.github.io/) before contributing.